 Waltz, Schnitzel and a Backpacking Break – Vienna, Austria

 Occasionally backpackers want to get away from the squalor that is associated with travelling and taste the finer things in life.
 Vienna is the perfect place to do exactly that.

-Its location in central europe makes it easily accessible whether your backpacking trip is primarily around western or eastern europe and it’s certainly well worth a visit.
+The country’s location in central Europe makes it easily accessible whether your backpacking trip is primarily around western or eastern Europe, and it’s certainly well worth a visit.

 Vienna is famed for its music, theatre and opera which, whilst perhaps stretching the backpacking budget slightly, should certainly be included on the itinerary.
 Where better to see a Viennese Waltz than in Vienna?

 Vienna echoes Paris in that backpackers will have to reach slightly deeper into their pockets than usual, but it is also similar in that it will leave you with a travelling experience you will never forget.
 It’ll also give you a nice break from slumming it before you end up in another hostel with ten strangers who haven’t changed their sock for a week!